HanyuSun/image-channel-combination/README.md

 # image-channel-combination
-Combine three 1-channel image to a 3-channel image
+Combine three 1-channel images to a 3-channel image